webaverse/docs/docs/engineering/worlds/worlds-backend-quickstart.md

+---
+id: worlds-backend-quickstart
+title: Worlds Backend Quick Start
+---
-# WRSTC - Quick Start Guide
+# Worlds Backend - Quick Start Guide
  ## Before You Begin

 Before you begin we recommend you read about the basic building blocks that assemble an application: